 What's different?
 It's simple, mostly: We had different goals than most companies when we designed the 301.
-We wanted a flexible, low-cost, high performance system, one with enough performance for serious simulation and training but low enough cost for entertainment.
+We wanted a flexible, low-cost, high performance racing simulator, one with enough performance for serious simulation and training but low enough cost for entertainment.
 And we were willing to undertake the R&D necessary for that to happen, rather than buying off-the-shelf components that would have forced us to compromise performance.

 We achieved this by rethinking the design of the motion system — from the ground up.

 We designed our own struts, our own platform geometry, our own display system, our own sound system, and our own controls, including one of the best force feedback steering systems in the business.
 We built our own cuing software and we spend time with developers to make sure it works right.
 And we made the system open, so it improves as third-party simulations and computing power improve.
 The result is exactly what we wanted: a price/performance ratio unmatched in the industry, and racing simulators and flight simulators with features you can't get anywhere else, at any price.

 Servo systemNetworked 3 or 4-axis digital servo drive controlling three Force Dynamics actuators.
 Actuator motors provide 3hp peak and 500lbs of peak thrust each; actuators are Force Dynamics ball-screw struts with 18" of travel.
 Maximum driver weight 250lbs.

 Motion platform geometryRaised center of rotation provides superior onset cuing compared to existing motion systems, and reduces parasitic forces that cause motion sickness.

 Motion platform reaction timeEthernet-based servo system provides near-instant reaction to in-game events, and allows for extremely high small-excursion bandwidth.
 Instead of the 'magic carpet' ride common with other small motion systems, the 301 can physically recreate engine vibrations, pavement texture, and high frequency suspension vibrations with appropriate software.